danielabar/meblog/src/markdown/active_storage_form_errors.md

 With these techniques, you now have a robust, user-friendly way to preserve file uploads through validation cycles, bringing Active Storage in line with the rest of Rails' form behavior.

 ## TODO
-* aside in direct uploads section - good practice in any case to avoid slow clients typing up a puma thread
-* aside in direct uploads section for purging unattached blobs which could happen if user abandons the form after validation error: https://guides.rubyonrails.org/v7.2/active_storage_overview.html#purging-unattached-uploads
-* aside: beyond scope of this post to go in depth on stimulus, if not familiar, see my previous post on stimulus - link...
-* replace `UI` with user interface or form or view or something like that
-* fix erb comments - consistency
 * edit
 * verify all links
 * bonus section about sqlite and pretty format, default query output is hard to read, solution: